How Claude-Mem Uses Hooks: A Lifecycle-Driven Architecture

 - Cross-platform (works on macOS, Linux, Windows)

-- No systemd/launchd needed
+- No separate process manager needed

 Worker HTTP API